 Some, but not all, expectations are explicit.
 While your kids have undoubtedly told you at some point that you’re mean (at least we assume they have), it’s less likely that they’ve told you that “good moms never raise their voices or use a harsh tone with their kids.”
 You may still have a belief that “good” moms never yell, so you get mad at yourself whenever you do.

 Moms have an uncanny ability to identify even their tiniest flaws but this week, notice some of your parenting strengths.
 Notice something positive about yourself as a mom on a daily basis and notice what it feels like to see the good that’s already there.
-You can use our free printable, This Week’s Momcomplishments, to help you keep track of your parenting wins.
+Try to keep track of your Momcomplishments (parenting wins).
 If you find that you’re beating yourself up or having a strong reaction to something you’ve said or done (or something left unsaid or that you didn’t do), see if you can identify the “should” that’s under the surface.
 You don’t need to change negative thoughts or feel bad about the fact that you have them!
 Just start thinking about where your negative thoughts come from and why it’s so easy see your faults and so hard to give yourself the credit you deserve.
-We hope this week’s blog and free printables will help you develop a more accepting, balanced view of yourself.
+We hope this week’s blog will help you develop a more accepting, balanced view of yourself.

 You're amazing!
 You've got this!